The ‘Futures Curriculum’ is a unique curriculum designed exclusively for our children at Blackley Academy.

 Information and Communication Technology

-ICT runs through our whole curriculum, with even the youngest children in our academy becoming familiar with computers and concepts of safety online.
+Computing runs through our whole curriculum, with even the youngest children in our academy becoming familiar with computers and concepts of safety online.
 Lessons feature interactive whiteboards, used by both teachers and pupils.

 RE is an important part of our curriculum, for all age groups.
 Just as our academy is reflective of multicultural Britain, and inclusive for everyone, so our RE classes explore a wide range of faiths.